casperschipper/gol_dante_wfs/README.md

 https://github.com/MARIAN-Digital-Audio-Electronics/MARIAN-ALSA-DRIVER

-After following instructions, I saw an error that VMLINUX cannot be found, but the card works despite this error/warning.
+After following instructions, I saw an error that vmlinus cannot be found, but the card works despite this error/warning.

 # Extending jackd driver port limit: